Cavs vs Jazz: Utah Burns Cleveland 100-92

 Lyles had a respectable outing with 12 points and two 3s and Ingles at five points and some solid defense on James.

-Taking another loss in the Beehive State, James scored a game high 28 points, pulling off five assists and six rebounds.
+Taking another loss in the Beehive State, James scored a game-high 28 points, pulling off five assists and six rebounds.
 But James seemed to take this all in stride, viewing this as just another unfortunate loss for the MVP.

 “I feel great in this arena all the time.
 You know, they talk about the altitude, I don’t really get that tired for some odd reason and I have had some pretty good quarters,” James said, about sparking up the Cavs in the second half and a big third quarter.